St John's Anglican College, Brisbane: Language

-Mandarin Chinese and German are the Language Other Than English (LOTE) available at the college.
+Mandarin Chinese and Spanish are the Language Other Than English (LOTE) available at the college.
 Chinese is taught in classes from Prep (pre-school) through to Year 8 and may be undertaken as an elective subject from Year 9 through to Year 12.
-German is taught as an elective subject from Year 7 to Year 8.
+Spanish is taught as an elective subject from Year 7 to Year 8.

 Performing Arts

 Students from Prep (pre-school) onwards learn to play an orchestral musical instrument.
 As part of the core curriculum, all students receive instruction from String, Brass, Percussion or Woodwind specialist music teachers during allotted classroom time.
 Students in Prep and Years One, Two, Three and Four receive instruction in the violin.
 From Year Five, students may elect to continue with the violin, or they may prefer to choose other string, woodwind, brass or percussion instruments.
 Students will be guided in their choice by the College Instrumental Music Instructors.
 In the secondary campus, Music and Drama are offered as elective subjects from Year 9 and are compulsory in Years 7 and 8.
 The school supports various groups based around these areas, including Dance troupes and orchestras.
-The College has also been hosting musical productions biennially since 1999, with the latest production in 2019 "Annie".
+The College has also been hosting musical productions biennially since 1999, with the latest production in 2025 "Mary Poppins".